What’s in this article for you?

 Which iPhone should you get?

 Any iPhone will do, as over the course of the years Apple perfected this product.
-Only piece of advice regarding the phone choice will be dependent on how much time you spend on your phone.
-The more time you spend using it, the bigger screen size I recommend.
+The only piece of advice regarding the phone choice will be dependent on how much time you spend on your phone.
+The more time you spend using it, the bigger the screen size I recommend.
 That’s it.
 If you are reading this article, and want to become a power user, obviously you will go for the biggest one, or the one packed with the most features.
-I don’t think that there will be too much of a difference wether you chose iPhone XR, iPhone XS (Max) or iPhone 7/8.
+I don’t think that there will be too much difference whether you chose the iPhone XR, iPhone XS (Max) or iPhone 7/8.
 The main difference will be battery life and screen size, pretty much most of the other things remain the same.

-Personally, after owning iPhone X, I moved to iPhone XS Max, and I couldn’t be happier, because bigger screen is adding that extra punch of comfort.
-I spend 5 hours a day on iPhone, therefore having a plus sized phone is a worth-awhile investment.
+Personally, after owning iPhone X, I moved to the iPhone XS Max, and I couldn’t be happier, because the bigger screen is adding that extra punch of comfort.
+I spend 5 hours a day on the iPhone, therefore having a plus-sized phone is a worth-awhile investment.
 Your mileage may vary.

-The Story of How I Use The iPhone
+The Story of How To Use The iPhone Productively

-This is my de facto default computer, as I am able to do majority of the tasks and communication on it.
-I feel that stability of the operating system allows me to do some very cool stuff that weren’t possible before.
+This is my de facto default computer, as I am able to do the majority of the tasks and communication on it.
+I feel that the stability of the operating system allows me to do some very cool stuff that wasn’t possible before.
 I pretend that I am in front of the computer.
-I write long form articles, work on spreadsheets, and do the work like I would do on a laptop.
+I write long-form articles, work on spreadsheets, and do the work as I would do on a laptop.

 iPhone is my window into the world.
 If it was my only device, I believe I would be able to survive and do my life’s work on it.
 More than 80% of this article was written on it.